brandonnorsworthy/uta-code-quiz/README.md

 deployment: https://brandonnorsworthy.github.io/uta-code-quiz/

 ## About
 Timed coding quiz with multiple-choice questions.
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
+This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript.
 It will have a clean, polished, and responsive user interface.

 ## Demo
 ![gif of demo](/assets/images/demo_desktop.gif)